ashut08/100daysSwiftUIChallenge/PhotoCollection/README.md

 ## Key Components
 ### Models
-- `PhotoMemory`: Represents a photo and its associated name.
+- `PhotoCollection`: Represents a photo and its associated name.

 ### Views
 - **Main View:** Displays the list of photos and names.
 - **Detail View:** Shows the selected photo in full size.

-s

 ## Accessibility
 The app includes VoiceOver support for: